 In October 2013, we entered into an amended agreement with dpiX and other parties that, among other things, provides us with the right to 50% of dpiX's total manufacturing capacity produced after January 1, 2014.
 The amended agreement requires us to pay for 50% of the fixed costs (as defined in the amended agreement), as determined at the beginning of each calendar year.
-In January 2021, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$11.6 million for calendar year 2021.
+As of January 3, 2020, we had no fixed cost commitments related to this agreement remaining for calendar year 2019.
+In January 2020, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$12.7 million for calendar year 2019.
 The amended agreement will continue unless the ownership structure of dpiX changes (as defined in the amended agreement).

-In October 2015, pursuant to a Domination and Profit and Loss Transfer Agreement (the "MeVis Agreement"), we committed to grant the noncontrolling shareholders of MeVis an annual recurring net compensation of 60.95 per MeVis share.
-The annual net payment will continue for the life of the MeVis Agreement, which we anticipate will continue for as long as we remain as the controlling shareholder of MeVis.
-As of January 1, 2021, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+In October 2015, we committed to grant the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of $\notin 0.95$ per MeVis share; and (2) a put right for their MeVis shares at $\notin 19.77$ per MeVis share.
+As of January 3, 2020, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+See Note 12, "Redeemable Noncontrolling Interests" of the notes to the condensed consolidated financial statements for more information.